1. Home

 The above are only the core components of the cost of vacancy formula.
 Depending on the position and the industry, there can be other factors added.
 For example, the projected turnover of a salesperson that the company would miss out on until the position is filled.

-How is the Cost of Vacancy calculated?
+How is the cost of vacancy calculated?

 Now that the core components are known, let’s take a look at the cost-of-vacancy formula.